Blacktown (East) - Kings Park

 Blacktown (East) - Kings Park has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of November 2025, Blacktown (East) - Kings Park's population is approximately 18,387.
-This figure represents an increase of 1,355 people since the 2021 Census, which recorded a population of 17,032.
-The growth from June 2024's estimated resident population of 18,139, along with validated new addresses since the Census date, indicates an 8.0% increase in population.
-This results in a density ratio of 2,304 persons per square kilometer, exceeding national averages assessed by AreaSearch.
-The area's growth rate of 8.0% since the 2021 census surpassed both the SA3 area (4.1%) and state levels, positioning it as a regional growth leader.
-Overseas migration contributed approximately 78.3% of overall population gains during recent periods.
+Blacktown (East) - Kings Park's population, as of February 2026, is approximately 18,730.
+This represents a growth of 1,698 people since the 2021 Census, which reported a population of 17,032.
+The increase is inferred from an estimated resident population of 18,142 in June 2024 and additional validated new addresses since the Census date.
+This results in a population density ratio of 2,347 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch's assessments.
+The area's growth rate of 10.0% since the 2021 census exceeded both its SA3 area (7.2%) and the state level, indicating it as a growth leader in the region.
+This growth was primarily driven by overseas migration contributing approximately 78.3% of overall population gains.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilized.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population trends forecast a significant increase in the top quartile of Australian statistical areas, with Blacktown (East) - Kings Park expected to grow by 6,448 persons to 2041 based on latest annual ERP population numbers, reflecting an overall increase of 33.7% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends forecast a significant increase in the top quartile of Australian statistical areas, with Blacktown (East) - Kings Park expected to grow by 6,448 persons to 2041 based on the latest annual ERP population numbers.
+This reflects an overall increase of 31.3% over the 17-year period.

 Frequently Asked Questions - Population